d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 when all of the features take value 0.
-Even if we will never see any homes with zero area, or that are precisely zero years old, we still need the intercept or else we will limit the expressivity of our linear model.
+Even if we will never see any homes with zero area, or that are precisely zero years old, we still need the bias or else we will limit the expressivity of our model.
+Strictly speaking, :eqref:`eq_price-area` is an *affine transformation* of input features, which is characterized by a *linear transformation* of features via weighted sum, combined with a *translation* via the added bias.

 Given a dataset, our goal is to choose the weights $\mathbf{w}$ and the bias $b$ such that on average, the predictions made according to our model best fit the true prices observed in the data.
+Models whose output prediction is determined by the affine transformation of input features are *linear models*, where the affine transformation is specified by the chosen weights and bias.

 In disciplines where it is common to focus on datasets with just a few features,